“Then he took it down, wrapped it in linen cloth and placed it in a tomb cut in the rock, one in which no one had yet been laid. Luke 23:53

 Low in the grave He lay, Jesus my Saviour,

 With a mighty triumph o’er His foes,

 He arose a Victor from the dark domain,

 And He lives forever, with His saints to reign.

-There is not one of Lowry’s words that I would doubt, but if we start the story at the tomb, it can make it easy for us, it can cause us to fail to realize the horror of what Jesus endured, the pain he went through before dying and being taken down from the Cross.
+Without seeking to doubt the sincerity of the faith expressed in the hymn, but one starts the story at the tomb, it can make it an easier tale to remember, it can cause people to fail to realize the horror of what Jesus endured, the pain he went through before dying and being taken down from the Cross.

-We know nothing whatsoever about the executioners.
-We know nothing about those who held the weak and bleeding Jesus against the cross, stretching out his arms, prising open his fingers before hammering nails through his hands.
+Nothing whatsoever is known about the executioners.
+Nothing is known about those who held the weak and bleeding Jesus against the cross, stretching out his arms, prising open his fingers before hammering nails through his hands.

 They had nothing against Jesus, maybe they had never heard of him.
 But they would have avoided looking into his eyes.
 They would have concentrated on their work, on his hands and his feet.
 They had to forget the person, they had to avoid speaking to him, if there was any thought about what they were doing, they would never have got their job done.

 Jesus’ eyes certainly had to be avoided – eyes that could look deep into a person’s soul – eyes that could look at someone and be able to tell them everything they had ever done.

 To have crucified Jesus would have taken a great effort of will.
 Romans were intensely superstitious people, and there would have been a sense that something very dark was happening.